Byzantine battle tactics: Toxotai and Psiloi

 Although military manuals prescribed the use of light armour for archers, cost and mobility considerations would have prohibited wide-scale implementation of this.

 Varangians

 The Varangian Guard was a foreign mercenary force and the elite of the Byzantine infantry.
-It was composed principally of Norsemens, Nordic, Slavic and Germanic peoples, after 1066 it was increasingly English in composition.
+It was composed principally of Norsemens, Nordic, Slavic and Germanic people, after 1066 it was increasingly English in composition.
 The Varangians served as the bodyguard (escort) of the emperor since the time of Basil II, and were generally considered to be well-disciplined and loyal so long as funds remained to pay them.
 Although most of them brought their weapons with them when entering the Emperor's service, they did gradually adopt Byzantine military dress and equipment.
 Their most characteristic weapon was a heavy axe, hence their designation as pelekyphoros phroura, the "axe-bearing guard".

 Infantry organization and formation

 Byzantine formations were adopted out of the earlier late Hellenistic armies, which applied the late Macedonian and Seleucid phalanx often called chiliarchiai, from the Greek, chilia meaning thousand, because they had about 1000 fighting men.
 A chiliarchy was generally made up of 650 skutatoi and 350 toxotai.
 The skutatoi formed a line of 15-20 ranks deep, in close order shoulder to shoulder.
 The first line was called the kontarion, the first four lines were made up of skutatoi the remaining three of toxotai.
 Three or four chiliarchiai formed a tagma (brigade) in the later empire (after 750 AD) but chiliarchy-sized units were used throughout the empire's life.

 The chiliarciai were deployed facing the enemy, with the cavalry on their wings.
 The infantry would counter-march to make a refused center, while the cavalry would hold or advance to envelop or outflank the enemy.
 This was similar to the tactic Hannibal employed at Cannae.

 The chiliarciai were deployed not in the classic Roman checkered Quincunx pattern but in a Hellenistic long line with enveloping flanks.
 Each chiliarchy could assume different battle formations depending on the situation, the most common of these were: